websanco/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/product-management-permissions-reference.md

 **Options**: This application is used to create and manage templates for Product Options.

-**Specifications**: This application is used to create labels and groups for categorizing Product Specifications. <!--in the permissions UI, this is called "Product Specification Labels," which seems like a misnomer, since it gives users access to both the "Specification Labels" and "Specification Groups" tabs-->
+**Specifications**: This application is used to create labels and groups for categorizing Product Specifications.

 **BOM Admin**: This application is used to create and annotate Bill of Materials diagrams.
 See [Managing BOMs](../../managing-a-catalog/creating-and-managing-products/products/managing-boms.md) for more information.

-**Application Admin**: This application is used to create and manage Model entries. <!--Should anything else be noted?
-There is no existing documentation-->
+**Application Admin**: This application is used to create and manage Model entries.

 All Product Management applications have the following permissions: